tdavidcl/ndspmhd-examples/MHD/test5-2Dmhdrotor/README-rotor.txt

 Run the code using ./2DSPMHD mrotor.in
 Or with output to a file: ./2DSPMHD mrotor.in >& mrotor.out &

-Plot the results using "nsplash mrotor_0*.dat"
+Plot the results using "splash mrotor_0*.dat"

 Things to try
 --------------